-One of the scariest moments for a pet owner is, undoubtedly, witnessing their beloved four-legged friend experience a seizure.
-Seconds can feel like hours as you watch your dog convulse on the floor, feeling helpless and uncertain as to what to do next.
-It is something that no dog owner wants to experience, yet so many do.
+Undoubtedly, one of the scariest moments for a pet owner is witnessing their beloved four-legged friend experience a seizure.
+Seconds can feel like hours as you watch your dog convulse on the floor.
+You feel helpless and uncertain about what to do next.

-In this article, we'll cover everything you should know about potassium bromide for dogs.
-We'll discuss the risks, how the medication works, and alternatives that we fully stand behind.
-Additionally, we hope to shed light on the wonders of holistic remedies that can greatly reduce the severity and frequency of your canine's seizures.
+In this article, we'll cover everything you should know about potassium bromide for dogs (KBr).
+We'll discuss the risks, how the medication works, and alternatives that we recommend.
+Additionally, we will shed light on the wonders of holistic remedies that can greatly reduce your dog's seizure severity and frequency.
 Let's begin.

 Dog Seizures: What Exactly Are They?

-Before we dive into potassium bromide for dogs, let's first discuss the reason for its existence: dog seizures.
-Studies show that up to 5% of all dogs experience seizures.
-It is the most common neurological conditions diagnosed in dogs.
-Often referred to as 'fits' or convulsions, seizures are temporary, involuntary disturbances of the brain's normal cognitive function.
+Before we dive into KBr for dogs, let's first discuss why it’s used: dog seizures.
+Up to 5% of all dogs experience seizures, making them the most commonly diagnosed neurological condition in dogs.
+Often referred to as 'fits' or convulsions, seizures are temporary and are caused by abnormal electrical activity in the brain.

 - Paddling of the legs

 As you can imagine, witnessing a dog’s seizure can be terrifying for a dog owner.